-The new display modes can only practically be accessed using machine code.
-This is because they occupy more of the lower 16K RAM bank than the standard display and hence they would overlap with the Spectrum's system variables and BASIC program area.
-However, the use of the ROM paging mechanism provided by the SPECTRA interface opens up the possibility to extend Spectrum BASIC with support for the majority of new display modes, and this is explored further in Chapter 7.
+The majority of the new attribute modes can only practically be accessed using machine code but a few can be controlled directly from BASIC and these are described later in this chapter.
+The ROM paging mechanism provided by the SPECTRA interface opens up the possibility to extend Spectrum BASIC with support for most of new attribute modes, and this is explored further in Chapter 7.